 Plantar warts are a common viral skin infection on the bottom (plantar) side of your foot.
-About 10 percent of teenagers have plantar warts.
-Using a public shower or walking around a locker room in bare feet increase your risk for developing plantar warts.
+About 10% of teenagers have plantar warts.
+Using a public shower or walking around a locker room in bare feet can increase your risk for developing plantar warts.

 Contrary to the old folk tale, you can't get warts from touching a toad.
 Warts are caused by a virus that enters the body through a break in the skin.
 The virus grows in warm, moist environments, such as those created in a locker room or in your shoes when your feet sweat and moisture is trapped.
 Plantar warts often spread to other areas of the foot, increase in size, and have "babies," resulting in a cluster that resembles a mosaic.

 Plantar warts can erupt anywhere on the sole of the foot.
 They may be difficult to distinguish from calluses.
 However, you may be able to see tiny black dots on the surface layer of a plantar wart.
 These are the ends of capillary blood vessels.
 Calluses have no blood vessels, usually resemble yellow candle wax, and are located only over weightbearing areas.

 Plantar warts can be very painful and tender.
 Standing and walking push the warts flat.
 They grow up into the skin, making it feel like there's a stone in your shoe.

 To reduce your risk of getting plantar warts, be sure to wear flip flops or sandals when you use a public locker room or shower.
 Use foot powders and change your socks frequently to keep your feet dry.